rdiaz02/Zotero-to-Referey/README.md

 `zotero-to-referey.R` will take a [Zotero](http://www.zotero.org)
-sqlite database (db) and convert it into a database that [Referey](https://play.google.com/store/apps/details?id=com.kmk.Referey), and Android application, can handle.
+sqlite database (db) and convert it into a database that [Referey](https://play.google.com/store/apps/details?id=com.kmk.Referey), an Android application, can handle.

 **WARNING number one:** Don't use this; just use the [Zotero Android app](https://www.zotero.org/support/mobile).
 See details in [Update: you probably don't want to use this.
 Stick to the official Zotero for Android](#update-you-probably-dont-want-to-use-this-stick-to-the-official-zotero-for-android).